Pashgunt/Strucutre-generator/README.md

-# Json to Golang Structure
+# Json to Golang Structure Generator

 This Go program is a tool for processing JSON files and converting their contents into data structures corresponding to Go types.